devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Introduction

-Other then many mobile development frameworks, Flutter does not impose any kind of architecture on it’s developers.
-This openended approach has lead to multiple architectures and
+Other then many mobile development frameworks, Flutter [(Flutter Dev Team 2018g)](https://flutter.dev/) does not impose any kind of architecture or statemanagement solution on it’s developers.
+This open ended approach has lead to multiple statemanagement solution and a hand full of architectural approaches spawning from the community.
+Some of these approaches have even been indorsed by the Flutter Team itself [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
+I will now showcase the three most popular statemanagement solution briefly to explain why I ended up choosing the BLoC Pattern [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE) in combination with a layered architecture for this guide.

-  - Flutter does not impose an approach
-  - Showcase the most popular ones
-  - Explain why I choose to go with BLoC
-  - Options

-## Lifting State up

-  - Putting App state up in the Widget Tree
-  - Pasing it down through constructors
-  - Or Using inhereted widgets
-  - Use for tiny apps

-## Provide/Scoped Model
+## Provider

   - One Approach advicate by Google
   - Uising a package to hide Inherted widgets behind a nice interface
   - Access through context
   - used by google internally
   - Simple but not really an architecture

+The Provider Package [(Rousselet and Flutter Dev Team 2018)](https://pub.dev/packages/provider) is an open source package for Flutter developed by Remi Rousselet in 2018.
+It has since then been endorsed by the Flutter Team on multiple achsions (Sullivan and Hracek n.d., 2019) and they are now devolving it in cooperation.
+The package is basically a prettier interface to interact with inherited widgets [(Flutter Dev Team 2018b)](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html) and expose state from a widget at the top of the widget tree to a widget at the bottom.

 ## Redux